vibha-yganji/student-vibha/_posts/2024-04-18-data_structure_write_up_IPYNB_2_.md

 ## Optional/Extra, Algorithm Analysis
 *In the ML projects, there is a great deal of algorithm analysis.
 Think about preparing data and predictions.*

-- Our Ml project dealt with keeping yourself healthy and invovled varrious features including a stroke and heart attack prediction.
+- Our Ml project dealt with keeping yourself healthy and invovled various features including a stroke and heart attack prediction.

 *Show algorithms and preparation of data for analysis.
 This includes cleaning, encoding, and one-hot encoding.*